École normale supérieure (Paris): Divisions

-Founded to train high school teachers through the agrégation, ENS is now an institution training researchers, professors, high-level civil servants, as well as business and political leaders.
+Founded to train high school teachers through the agrégation, ENS is now an institution training researchers, professors, high-level civil servants, and business and political leaders.
 It focuses on the association of training and research, with an emphasis on freedom of curriculum.
 The school's resources are equally divided between its "Letters" (social and human sciences and literature) and its "Sciences" (natural sciences and mathematics) sections.
-The school's fifteen departments and its 35 units of research (unités mixtes de recherches or UMR in French) work in close coordination with other public French research institutions such as the CNRS.
+The school's fifteen departments and its thirty-five units of research (unités mixtes de recherches or UMR in French) work in close coordination with other public French research institutions such as the CNRS.

-The school has seven departments in its "Sciences" section: mathematics, physics, computer science, chemistry, biology, geoscience and cognitive science.
-It also has eight departments in its "Letters" section: philosophy, literature, history, classics, social science, economics (this section is the base of Paris School of Economics), geography, and art history and theory.
+The school has seven departments in its "Sciences" section: mathematics; physics; computer science; chemistry; biology; geoscience; and cognitive science.
+It also has eight departments in its "Letters" section: philosophy; literature; history; classics; social science; economics (this section is the base of Paris School of Economics); geography; and art history and theory.
 In addition to these fifteen departments, a language laboratory for non-specialists offers courses in most major world languages to all the students.
 Additional centres of research and laboratories gravitate around the departments, which function as nodes of research.

-The emphasis is placed squarely on interdisciplinarity and students who entered from a scientific concours (thus having mainly studied in their preparatory school maths, physics and chemistry or biology) are encouraged to attend courses in the literary departments.
+The emphasis is placed squarely on interdisciplinarity.
+Students who entered from a scientific concours (thus having mainly studied in their preparatory school maths, physics, and chemistry or biology) are encouraged to attend courses in the literary departments.
 Conversely, maths and physics introductory courses are on offer for the students from the "literary" departments.
-The school's diploma, instituted in 2006, requires students to attend a certain number of courses not related to their major.
+The ENS graduate degree, instituted in 2006, requires students to attend a certain number of courses not related to their major.